Discovery and exploration of the Solar System: Extrasolar planets and the Kuiper belt

 In 1992, the first evidence of a planetary system other than our own was discovered, orbiting the pulsar PSR B1257+12.
 Three years later, 51 Pegasi b, the first extrasolar planet around a Sunlike star, was discovered.
 NASA announced in March 2022 that the number of discovered exoplanets reached 5,000, of several types and sizes.

 Also in 1992, astronomers David C. Jewitt of the University of Hawaii and Jane Luu of the Massachusetts Institute of Technology discovered Albion.
 This object proved to be the first of a new population, which became known as the Kuiper belt; an icy analogue to the asteroid belt of which such objects as Pluto and Charon were deemed a part, the Kuiper belt objects (KBO).

 Teams by Mike Brown, Chad Trujillo and David Rabinowitz discovered the trans-Neptunian objects (TNO) Quaoar in 2002, Sedna in 2003, Orcus and Haumea in 2004 and Makemake in 2005, part of the most notable KBOs, some now regarded as dwarf planets.
 Also in 2005 they announced the discovery of Eris, a scattered disc object initially thought to be larger than Pluto, which would make it the largest object discovered in orbit around the Sun since Neptune.
 New Horizons' fly-by of Pluto in July 2015 resulted in more-accurate measurements of Pluto, which is slightly larger, though less massive, than Eris.

 Observations by radar

 Radar astronomy is the technique for observing nearby astronomical objects by reflecting radio waves or microwaves off target objects and analyzing their reflections, which provide information about the shapes and surface properties of solid bodies, unavailable by other means.
-Radar can also accuratelly measure the position and track the movement of such bodies, specially when they are small, as comets and asteroids, as well as to determine distances between objects in the Solar System.
+Radar can also accurately measure the position and track the movement of such bodies, specially when they are small, as comets and asteroids, as well as to determine distances between objects in the Solar System.
 In certain cases radar imaging has produced images with up to 7.5-meter resolution.

 The Moon is comparatively close and was studied by radar soon after the invention of the technique in 1946, mainly precise measurements of its distance and its surface roughness.

 Other bodies that have been observed by this means include: